IN THIS ARTICLE

-- For information on how to install the AMI, read the Knowledge Base article QF2 in AWS: Configuring a Free Trial Instance.
+- For information on how to install the AMI, read the Knowledge Base article QF2 in AWS: Launch an Instance for details.

 If I enable the QF2 cloud-based monitoring service during my free trial of QF2, will I receive proactive support from Qumulo Care?